macroxue/2048-ai/README.md

 # 2048 - ai

 This is a strong AI for the popular game 2048.
-It reaches the 65536 tile 3% of the time, of course, without undos.
+It reaches the 65536 tile 3.5% of the time and the 32768 tile 80.5% of the time, of course, without undos.
 To my knowledge, this is the first AI that "easily" reaches the 65536 tile.
-Previously [1] reported 1 out of 10,000 attempts and [3], a follow-up to [1] by the same team, reported 0.02%.
+Previously [1] reported 1 out of 10,000 attempts and [3], a follow-up to [1] by
+the same team, reported 0.02%.

 Below is a screenshot with [2048 clone](https://github.com/macroxue/2048-clone) when the AI was about to build a 32768 tile next to the 65536 tile but died unfortunately.
-In text mode, the AI also achieved the high score of 1556664 with a 65536 tile and a 32768 tile.
+In text mode, the AI also achieved the high score of 1704908 with a 65536 tile, a 32768 tile and a 16384 tile.
 Read on to see how to recreate the high score.

 [![High Score](https://github.com/macroxue/2048-ai/blob/master/highscore.png)](https://macroxue.github.io/2048-clone)